 Q: I don't think I can get all the edits and everything done by the official graduation date; can I have an extension?

 A: It depends.
 Please contact us to see if there's enough time to grant a short extension.
-If it takes longer than that you will graduate in the next term.
+If there is not sufficient time, you will graduate in the next term.

 Q: I am finishing in the summer; when are the deadlines for that?